-QNB's failure to maintain the growth of its loan portfolio while maintaining the quality of its assets through effective risk management policies could lead to higher loan loss provisioning and result in higher levels of defaults and write-offs, which, in turn, could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+QNB's failure to maintain the growth of its loan portfolio through effective risk management policies could lead to higher loan loss provisioning and result in higher levels of defaults and write-offs, which, in turn, could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

-QNB is exposed to declining property values in Qatar on the collateral supporting residential and commercial real estate loans.
+QNB is exposed to declining property values in Qatar on the collateral supporting residential and commercial real estate loans

-QNB's total credit portfolio (before deducting specific provisions for impairment of loans and advances to customers and deferred profits) (see "Business Description of the QNB Group-Competitive Strengths-Strong Qatari Government Support") as at 30 September 2013 and 31 December 2012 was QR310.2 billion (US\$85.2 billion) and QR254.5 billion (US\$69.9 billion), respectively, of which real estate and contracting amounted to 9.0 per cent., or QR27.8 billion (US\$7.6 billion), and 11.8 per cent., or QR30.0 billion (US\$8.2 billion), respectively.
-Residential property prices and commercial property prices in Qatar and most of the other markets in which the QNB Group operates have generally declined since 2009, reflecting the slowdown in economic growth as well as uncertainty and lower availability of credit.
-These factors have also led to a significant slowdown in the construction sector in the markets in which the QNB Group operates.
-Economic and other factors could lead to contraction in the residential mortgage and commercial lending market and to further decreases in residential and commercial property prices.
-See - "A recurrence of rising inflation, or continued deflation, may impact QNB's profitability".
-Furthermore, the economic conditions in the Qatari banking sector prompted the Government to provide certain support measures relating to the Qatari commercial banking sector's real estate portfolio in 2009.
-Although QNB benefited from such measures, there can be no assurance that such support from the Government will occur in the future.
+QNB's total credit portfolio (before deducting specific provisions for impairment of loans and advances to customers and deferred profits) (see "Business Description of the QNB Group-Competitive Strengths- Strong Qatari Government Support") as at 30 September 2017 and 31 December 2016 was QR590.4 billion (U.S.\$162.2 billion) and QR531.3 billion (U.S.\$146.0 billion), respectively, of which real estate and contracting amounted to 12.3 per cent., or QR72.6 billion (U.S.\$20.0 billion), and 12.5 per cent., or QR66.6 billion (U.S.\$18.3 billion), respectively.
+Residential property prices and commercial property prices in Qatar and most of the other markets in which the QNB Group operates generally declined from 2009, reflecting the slowdown in economic growth as well as uncertainty and lower availability of credit.
+Property prices in Qatar recovered strongly between 2010 and 2015 as the population continued to grow robustly.
+However, since 2016, prices in the property market have fallen.
+QCB's real estate index declined by 5.5 per cent. from June 2016 to June 2017.
+Rent inflation also slowed from 3.8 per cent. to a deflation of 4.0 per cent. from August 2016 to August 2017.
+The IMF Article IV report published in April 2017 stated that "The growth of real estate prices moderated in 2016, as a result of increased supply of new properties".

+Economic and other factors impacting Qatar's property market could lead to further contraction in the residential mortgage and commercial lending market and to decreases in residential and commercial property prices which would impact on QNB's profitability.
+See "-A recurrence of rising inflation, or deflation, may adversely affect QNB's profitability".

-Market fluctuations and volatility may adversely affect the value of QNB's positions in certain securities and make it more difficult to assess the fair value of certain of its assets.
+Market fluctuations and volatility may adversely affect the value of QNB's positions in certain securities and make it more difficult to assess the fair value of certain of its assets